loyada/dollarx/README.md

 ## Properies
 * Two versions: Scala(dollarX) and Java (jdollarX).
 Both are immutable.
-* Flexible syntax that allows to declare complex DOM element easily.
+* Flexible syntax that allows to declare arbitrarily complex DOM elements easily.
 * Optimized for atomic interaction with the browser, to avoid common pitfalls in testing web applications and optimize performance.
 * Includes custom matchers for both Hamcrest and ScalaTest.
 The matchers provide useful error messages.
 * Easy to troubleshoot, since toString() output is basically English.